nimobeeren/strands-solver/README.md

 ## Limitations

+- The solver does not check whether the solution contains a spangram (yet).
+- The solver will not find the correct solution if the spangram consists of multiple concatenated words (which is often the case).
+It can only find a solution if the spangram is a single word or if it consists of words which are 4 letters or longer (which it will find as separate words).
 - The dictionary (`dictionary.py`) uses the [ENABLE1](https://rressler.quarto.pub/i_data_sets/data_word_lists.html) word list, which is comprehensive but may occasionally miss some valid words or include uncommon ones.
 This may cause the solver to fail to find a valid solution.
-- The solver will not find the correct solution if the spangram consists of multiple concatenated words (which is often the case).
-It can only find a solution if the spangram is a single word or if it consists of words which are 4 letters or longer (which it will find as separate words).

 ## Development